This course is full of information on how to make a video on your phone.

 Thumbnails aren’t as important on as on YouTube videos.
 The thumbnail will just flash for a moment when people are scrolling through their timeline.
 You can design your own thumbnail or just use a frame from the video.
 If you design a thumbnail, don’t include text, since people won’t be able to read it.

 85% of people on Facebook watch videos with the sound off.
 You definitely need subtitles.
-Choose English as your language.
+Choose english as your language.
 Auto-generate is going to be the fastest.
 It will create titles and time them out.
-You’ll want to double check what it comes up with as it won’t be 100% correct and you’ll need to make some changes.
+You’ll want to double check what they come up with.
+It won’t be 100% correct and you’ll need to make some changes.

 You have the option to include a poll in your video.

 Another option is to include the video in a playlist on your page, where you can group it with videos about a similar topic.

 Post your video for the world to see!